lbronn/lbronn/README.md

 - 🔭 I have a degree in **Bachelor of Science in Computer Science** and finished as a **Cum Laude**

-- 🌱 I’m a Software Engineer that's **focused on AI development on multiplatforms and in-house automation**
+- 🌱 I’m a Software Solutions Engineer at **Smartsourcing** that's **focused on AI development on multiplatforms and in-house automation**

 - 📫 Reach me on my email: **lebronnsamson@gmail.com**